 They take responsibility for everything, and are burdened by it.
 So, when they approach a new task they feel daunted by the enormous weight they are about to place upon themselves.
 Sometimes the task before them is so loaded with potential failure they feel paralysed.

 To them, Life is a continual test of pass or fail.
 When they look back on their life they don’t see it as a journey of growth, or as an adventure lived, instead they see the speed humps, the mistakes, the times when they could have done better.

 Why do they do this?
 Because, like the first group, they also need to be in control.
-The first group try to control by insisting that they are right; this second group try to control by taking responsibility for everything.
-The trouble is, by taking responsibility for every aspect of their life they feel overwhelmed with burdens, become full of regrets, and are destined to be anxious.
+The first group try to control by insisting they are right and blameless; this second group try to control by taking responsibility for everything.
+But by taking responsibility for every aspect of their life they feel overwhelmed with burdens, become full of regrets, and are destined to be anxious.

-The first two groups comprise people who don’t look for the part they play in their troubles, or people who only look for the part that they play.
+Group 3.
+The first two groups comprise people who either don’t look for the part they play in their troubles, or who only look for the part that they play.
 Both groups are, in their own way, trying to control their world.

 These people understand that if they blame the past to explain their current situation, they will achieve nothing, but if they understand the past in order to make changes for the future, they can achieve a great deal.
 The first abrogates responsibility, the second takes responsibility.